Paella: A Recipe for American Cooks

 You need to put the butter beans into water overnight–don’t forget this (translation: I always do).
 If you do, you can still boil them twenty minutes before beginning to cook, but they will not have such a nice aspect (the skin will be wrinkly).
 You may also use canned beans if that’s more convenient.

 When the meat is crispy-golden, take it out and set aside.
 It does not matter much if you do not do it, but it facilitates the roasting of vegetables.
-Paella pans in Valencia are quite wide and slightly concave on the inside, so we move the chicken to the periphery and cook the vegetables in the center.
+Paella pans in Valencia are very wide and slightly concave on the inside, which allows us to move the chicken to the periphery and cook the vegetables in the center.

 Drop the green beans into the oil and fry them for about three minutes, stirring.
 Add the paprika and the saffron and stir again for about 30 seconds, then add the tomato.
 If you fry the paprika for too long, you will ruin it.
 The water the tomato contains will cool down the oil enough to “protect” the paprika for a bit.
 Stir for a minute, scraping the pan’s bottom to “clean” it from the stuck-on residue (which will add to the flavor).